edmundhong/monte-carlo-simulation/README.md

 # monte-carlo-simulation
-A report to represent a simple Monte Carlo Simulation.
+A repo to represent a simple Monte Carlo Simulation.